ManimCommunity/manim-voiceover/docs/source/installation.rst

    sudo apt install portaudio19-dev sudo pip install pyaudio
-   # Or install the package from
+   # Or install from apt globally:
    sudo apt install python3-pyaudio

 On macOS, you can install it using `Homebrew <https://brew.sh/>`__: